Answers to your Quick Start wizard questions

 If you wish to use your own fonts, or make any other changes, you can do this within your own stylesheet.
 Be sure your stylesheet loads after ours, and include !important in the parameter to guarantee you'll override our settings.

+It is currently not possible to change the thumbnail image for an article or edit the recommendation title on an ad hoc basis.
 We are working on updating your Bibblio dashboard so you can make edits to the content we have imported.
 This will include updating thumbnail images, dates, titles, and more so watch this space!

 This will ensure we automatically import your articles and retrieve recommendations.